ilan2004/Ev-wheels/README.md

-# E-Wheels Battery Status Ingestion
+# EV Wheels, Custom Software

 This repository includes a script to ingest rows from the exported PDF: